Level/leveldown/README.md

 Currently LevelDOWN does not track the state of the underlying LevelDB instance.
 This means that calling `open()` on an already open database may result in an error.
 Likewise, calling any other operation on a non-open database may result in an error.

-LevelUP currently tracks and manages state and will prevent out-of-state operations from being send to LevelDOWN.
+LevelUP currently tracks and manages state and will prevent out-of-state operations from being sent to LevelDOWN.
 If you use LevelDOWN directly then you must track and manage state for yourself.

 <a name="support"></a>
 Getting support